 Healthy baking is all relative really.
 If you have an appetite for baked goods and can't stop once you start, then no baking is going to be a healthy option for you.

-Then again, if you're going to eat this sort of stuff it will be healthier and better to make your own instead of buying mass produced foods with a list as long as your arm of unpronouncable ingredients.
+Then again, if you're going to eat this sort of stuff it will be healthier and better to make your own instead of buying mass produced foods with a list as long as your arm of unpronouncable ingredients and very little fibre.

 And again, if you make your own you can put extra stuff in and/or choose your ingredients wisely to make your baking to be that little bit less unhealthy

 With all that in mind, it would therefore be an excellent idea to have a few basic and simple recipes for everyday bakery items that you can adjust to make your own unique and vaguely healthier alternatives